usmanweb/ML-Cohort-4-KS/README.md

 1. Students will be able to explain key concepts
 2. Students will be able to use existing knowledge to solve new problems or apply acquired knowledge in new situations
 3. Students will be able to develop expertise in the subject or tool through practical projects.
+4. Students will be able to develop in-demand skills